 If you look hard enough, you can pierce the phony facade in even the most tourist-choked destinations.
-In Miami Beach I finally broke through the barrier when I connected with its artist community.
+In south Florida, I finally broke through that barrier when I connected with the artists in Miami Beach.

 My first view of the art of Karim Ghidinelli was from a second floor balcony at the Art Center/South Florida, looking down into his open cubicle.
 The artist sat in the center of the room, hunched over a cell phone, surrounded by massive oil on tin paintings.
 Initially, the flamboyant colors splayed across each piece held my attention.
 But I was even more fascinated when I realized that a giant thumbprint had been etched into the center of each metal canvas.
 I had to see them up close.